The Curious Case of Display Case Backs

 Currently, the vast majority of manufacturers offers watches with display backs.
 In the early 2000s, not even the ever-conservative Rolex resisted the fashion.
 The short-lived Cellini Prince models had a sapphire crystal over the brilliantly finished Formwerk.

-Since the 1980s and all throughout the 1990s, exhibition case backs were reserved for dress watches.
+Since the 1980s and throughout the 1990s, exhibition case backs were reserved for dress watches.
 Or, to put it simply, they weren’t used in tool watches.

 Display backs in dive watches